aguedes/linux/Documentation/networking/devlink/ice.rst

         non-breaking changes and reset to 1 when the major version is incremented.
 The patch version is normally 0 but is incremented when a fix is delivered as a patch against an older base Option ROM.
+    * - ``fw.undi.srev``
+      - running
+      - 2
+      - Security revision of the Option ROM containing the UEFI driver.
     * - ``fw.psid.api``
       - running
       - 0.80